-SECTION 2-709.
+SECTION 2-609.
 REVOCATION OF ACCEPTANCE.

-(a) A buyer may revoke acceptance of a lot or commercial unit whose nonconformity substantially impairs its value to the buyer if the lot or unit was accepted:

-(1) on the reasonable assumption that its nonconformitywould be cured and it has not been seasonably cured; or

-(2) without discovery of its nonconformity if acceptance was reasonably induced by the difficulty of discovery before acceptance or by the seller's assurances.

-(b) To be effective, a buyer's acceptance must be revoked within a reasonable time after the buyer discovers or should have discovered the ground for it and before any substantial change in condition of the goods which is not caused by their own defects.
-The revocation is not effective until the buyer notifies the seller of it.

-(c) A buyer that justifiably revokes acceptance has the same rights and duties involved under Sections 2-705 and 2-706 with regard to the goods as if they had been rejected.
+- (a) A buyer may revoke acceptance of a lot or commercial unit whose nonconformity substantially impairs its value to the buyer if accepted: - (1) on the reasonable assumption that its nonconformity would be cured and it has not been seasonably cured; or - (2) without discovery of its nonconformity if acceptance was reasonably induced by the difficulty of discovery before acceptance or by the seller's assurances. - (b) To be effective, a buyer's acceptance must be revoked within a reasonable time after the buyer discovers or should have discovered the ground for it and before any substantial change in condition of the goods which is not caused by their own defects.
+The revocation is not effective until the buyer notifies the seller of it. - (c) A buyer who justifiably revokes acceptance has the same rights and duties with regard to the goods involved under Sections 2-605, 2-606 and 2-610 as if they had been rejected.

-1. There are no revisions of substance in \$2-709 (formerly \$2-608).
-Under \$2-710(a), however, the seller now has power to cure a nonconformity when acceptance is revoked under subsection (a) (2).
-Thus, the buyer's notice of revocation is subject to \$2-704 and the risk of failing to particularize a nonconformity.

-2. Notes: (1) For when a breach substantially impairs the value of the lot or commercial unit to the other, see §2-702(b); (2) Although a wrongful rejection of acceptance is a breach of contract, the buyer is still liable for the price; and (3) When the revocation remedy survives a "failure" of essential purpose is determined under §2-809.

-3. Upon a justifiable revocation of acceptance, the seller has a right to cure as defined in \$2-710.
-Note, however, that \$2-709(a)(1) provides that revocation is proper when the goods were accepted on the reasonable assumption that a nonconformity would be cured and it is not cured.
-In this case, the seller would not have a second opportunity to cure under \$2-710.
+- 1. There are no revisions of substance in $\S2-609$ (formerly $\S2-608$).
+Under $\S2-610$ (a), however, the seller now has power to cure a nonconformity when acceptance is revoked under subsection (a) (2).
+Thus, the buyer's notice of revocation is subject to $\S2-604$ and the risk of failing to particularize a nonconformity. - 2.
+Notes: (1) For when a breach substantially impairs the value of the contract to the other, see §2-602(b); (2) Although a wrongful rejection of acceptance is a breach of contract, the buyer is still liable for the price; and (3) When the revocation remedy survives a "failure" of essential purpose is determined under §2-709. - 3.
+Upon a justifiable revocation of acceptance, the seller has a right to cure as defined in \$2-610.
+Note, however, that \$2-609(a)(1) provides that revocation is proper when the goods were accepted on the reasonable assumption that a nonconformity would be cured and it is not cured.
+In this case, the seller would not have a second opportunity to cure under \$2-610.

-SECTION 2-710.
+SECTION 2-610.
 CURE.
-If the buyer rightfully rejects a tender of delivery under Section 2-703 or justifiably revokes an acceptance under Section 2-709(a)(2), the seller, upon seasonable notice to the buyer and at its own expense, may cure any breach as follows:
+If the buyer rightfully rejects a tender of delivery under Section 2-603 or justifiably revokes an acceptance under Section 2-609(a)(2), the seller, upon seasonable notice to the buyer and at its own expense, may cure any breach as follows:

-(1) If the agreed time for performance has not expired, the seller may tender a conforming delivery within the agreed time.

-(2) If the agreed time for performance has expired, the

-seller may provide a cure that is appropriate and timely under the circumstances.
+- (1) If the agreed time for performance has not expired, the seller may tender a conforming tender of delivery within the agreed time. - (2) If the agreed time for performance has expired, the seller may provide a cure that is appropriate in the circumstances if the buyer has no legitimate interest in refusing the cure and the cure is effected within a reasonable time.